bgoonz/gists-revamp/by-extension/markdown/graphql.md

 # GraphQL Workshop

 Welcome!
-We’re really glad you’re here!
-Below you’ll find all of the resources that we’ll use throughout this course.
-If you’re looking for slides, samples, links, etc., this is the place to look.
+We're really glad you're here!
+Below you'll find all of the resources that we'll use throughout this course.
+If you're looking for slides, samples, links, etc., this is the place to look.

 ## Instructor Info